Vivolance/rt-etl-yahoo-search-engine/README.md

 ```

-### Step 9.
-Using Insomnia or other API Clients POST command to `localhost:8000` with payload
+### Step 10.
+Using Insomnia or other API Clients
-(Skip to step 10 for interactive Frontend)
+(Skip to step 11 for interactive Frontend)

 POST http://localhost:8000/search